ctrliq/ascender-install/ascender-install-instructions/k3s/README.md

   but rather as a sandbox on which to try Ascender.
 As such, the Installer expects a single-node K3s cluster which will act as both master and worker node.
+- Minimal System Requirements for the k3s server:
+    - CPUs: 2
+    - Memory: 8Gb (if installing both Ascender and Ledger)
+    - 20GB of free disk (for Ascender and Ledger Volumes)
 - These instructions accomodate both an existing K3s cluster, and will set one up on your behalf if needed.
 This behavior is determined by the variable `kube_install`